traedamatic/hateoas-link-helper/README.md

 generated from the request and the url queries. **At the moment only the restify request is supported.**

 New change: The helper now supports all custom query parameter you provide.
 The parse function automatically iterates over the query object and extracts all parameter.
-All strings that are "number" will be casted to type Number.
+All parameter that are a "number" will be casted to type Number.

 # Install